Letractively/uliweb/trunk/apps/Documents/files/architecture.rst

 MVT Framework
 ---------------

+The **M** or Model.
+A model is a description of the data employed in your web application.
+ You define your models, place them in the models file and use an ORM to access them.
-The **M** or Model is an ORM based on SqlAlchemy package.
+Uliweb provides an ORM that wraps the SQLAlchemy package.
 You are however not restricted to using Uliwebs ORM.
-You can choose another ORM package of your choice.
+You can choose another ORM package of your choice for your models.

 The **V** or View process is accomplished via functions or callable classes.
 When view function is run, Uliweb will provide an environment for the the view to run in